dmbarbour/wikilon/docs/AwelonLang.md

 Words simply rewrite to their evaluated definitions.
 However, this rewrite should be lazy, deferred if it does not result in progress of the computation.
 The motive for lazy rewriting of words is to retain human-meaningful symbols and structure in the evaluated results, enabling humans to grok the result and supporting graphical projections of the results using the same *Projectional Editing* models.
 By 'progress' we certainly need more than inlining a word's definition.
 Preferably, rewriting a word results in at least one value available for further computation.

-Developers will guide evaluation strategy through annotations.
+Developers may guide evaluation strategy through annotations.
 For example, we might use `(par)` to request parallel computation of a value.
 We might use `[F](jit)` to request compilation for a function or loop body.
 We could use `(lazy)` and `(eval)` to recommend call-by-need or eager evaluation.
-Further, annotations may result in certain rewrites that cannot be performed by language primitives.
-For example, `(nat)` could rewrite `[41 succ]` to the equivalent `42`.
+By making performance annotations explicit, we can also avoid silent performance degradation by raising a warning or error when the annotation cannot be implemented.

-*Aside:* We can feasibly support user-defined optimizations similar to GHC Haskell's rewrite rules, activated by annotations.
-The typical example is stream fusion: `[F] map [G] map == [F G] map`.
-The burden of correctness - preserving identity semantics of annotations - would then be shifted to our developers and debuggers.
-However, ad-hoc rewrites are not robust to abstraction or modularity.
-Instead, I would favor developing a DSL data structure for stream processing, and an optimizer-compiler function for the DSL.
-Between rewriting and `(jit)`, Awelon is very friendly to DSLs.
+*Aside:* Many languages have experimented with user-defined rewrite rules.
+The typical example is equivalent to `[F] map [G] map == [F G] map`.
+It is feasible to extend Awelon with rewrite rules, driven by annotations, leaving the burden of proof to the developers.
+However, I'm inclined to discourage this because such optimizations are fragile to abstraction and rules-set extension.
+Instead, I would suggest constructing an intermediate DSL as a data type, then rewriting it via function.

 ### Arity Annotations